Firstyear/prd-blog/blog_source/2019/02/12/meaningful_2fa_on_modern_linux.rst

 Think about how easy onboarding is if you only need to put your ssh key in one place and it works on every server!
 Let alone shutting down a compromised account: lock it in one place, and they are deny access to every server.

+SSSD as the LDAP client on the server can also cache the passwords (hashed) and the ssh public keys, which means a disconnected client will still be able to be authenticated to.

 At this point, because you have ssh key auth working, you could even *deny* password auth as an option in ssh altogether, eliminating an entire class of bruteforce vectors.